treehouses/treehouses.github.io/pages/blog/20190930-reviewprs.md

 8941
 ~~~

-As you can see the `bluetoothid` command works.
+As you can see the `bluetoothid` command works!

 ## Step 8: (Optional) Request Changes